 The person can not leave Ihram until both of these things (Hajj and Umrah) is completed.

 3. Hajj Tamattu

-When you perform Hajj with Umrah it becomes Hajj Tamattu, it is also known as Mutamatti (Meaning enjoyable hajj).
+When you perform Hajj with Umrah, it becomes Hajj Tamattu, and it is also known as Mutamatti (Meaning enjoyable hajj).
 People who come from abroad to perform Hajj usually do Hajj Tamattu because it includes Umrah as well.
-To be noted that Umrah has to be done before Hajj days.
+It to be noted that Umrah has to be done before Hajj days.
 (One has to perform Hajj Tamattu in two different Ihrams, One for Umrah and one for Hajj.)